In Old Theatres, Some See Hope For Renewal

 Besides tributes to Elvis (the recent Doug Church concert was his third at the Lorraine), the revived Lorraine Theatre has hosted local events ranging from school board candidate forums to the Miss Hoopeston pageant, as well as private functions like weddings.
 Bringing movies back to the Lorraine remains a goal, but an expensive one, due to the cost of today’s digital movie projection systems.
 Instead, the Save the Lorraine Foundation is showing movies down the street.

 Friday nights are “Pizza and a Movie” night at the Little Lorraine.
-The pizza comes from a nearby restaurant, and the movie is “How to Train Your Dragon 2”, projected from a DVD.
+The pizza comes from a nearby restaurant, and and on a recent Friday night, the movie was “How to Train Your Dragon 2”, projected from a DVD.
 The Little Lorraine is a 48-seat storefront theatre established opened about 20 years ago during the Lorraine’s days as a commercial movie theatre.
 It provided a second screen so that the Lorraine could meet contractual obligations to continue showing movies that didn't draw customers as hoped.
 Right now (except for an August-September break for renovations, including risers for the back rows of seats) the Little Lorraine is Hoopeston’s only regularly operating movie theater.

 Save The Lorraine board member Alex Houmes says he the weekend movies at the Little Lorraine (along with a well-attended monthly trivia night) and the live shows every month or so in the main theater have brought a spark of life to downtown Hoopeston.
 And he thinks they’ve played a role in encouraging other businesses that have recently opened downtown.